experimental-software/mock_server/README.md

-# Mock Server
+# Mini Server

-This is a template repository which has the intention to make it quick and easy to build mock servers with the help of the [Dart](https://www.dart.dev) programming language.
+This is a template repository which has the intention to make it quick and easy to build small servers with the help of the [Dart](https://www.dart.dev) programming language.

 ## Dependencies